What are smoked baked beans

 - Ground Cumin – brings its own brand of earthy, smoky goodness to the party.

-- For a Big Green Egg or Kamado type grill, soak one cup of wood chips in water for one hour.
-Light the charcoal and when it comes up to 250 degrees F., scatter the drained wood chips over the fire.
+- For a Big Green Egg or Kamado-type grill, soak one cup of wood chips in water for one hour.
+Light the charcoal; when it reaches 250°F., scatter the drained wood chips over the fire.
 Add the grill grate.
 You do not need to use the plate setter for this recipe.

 - Add the chopped onions and peppers to the bacon grease in the pan and cook until the onions are translucent, which should take six to seven minutes.